 - Quality: unctuous, heavy

-Ingredients: Organic Shatavari Root.
-The regular tincture is extracted in organic grape alcohol, and the non-alcohol version is extracted in organic vegetable glycerine (made with non-GMO soy) and distilled water.
-All Herb Lore tinctures are gluten-free.
+Organic Shatavari Root.
+The regular tincture is extracted in organic grape alcohol, and the non-alcohol version is extracted in organic vegetable glycerine and distilled water.
+All Herb Lore tinctures are non-GMO and are gluten-free.